 The more elbows you use, the more work is required to exhaust the air in your kitchen, this can significantly increase the chance that unwanted air will get trapped inside your ductwork.
 If you absolutely must use more than two elbows, we recommend getting a range hood with enough CFM to handle the twists and turns in your ductwork.

-- Consider including at least 18″ of straight run before adding an elbow when installing your ductwork.
+- Consider including at least 18 inches of a straight run before adding an elbow when installing your ductwork.

-- Ensure there is at least 24″ of straight duct between each elbow before installing the duct
+- Ensure there are at least 24 inches of straight duct between each elbow before installing the duct.

 5. Keep your filters clean